NA-MIC/ProjectWeek/PW37_2022_Virtual/Projects/SlicerVRTutorial/README.md

 ![controllersInstructions](https://user-images.githubusercontent.com/90038097/176795986-34bcddee-0b15-4882-a091-586b22280a25.gif)

-1. The tutorial includes a first task where users learn how to use the controllers to fly.
+The tutorial includes a **first task** where users learn how to use the controllers to fly.
 The task consists on reaching a target (yellow cylinder shown in the scene).

-First, the module shows the instructions on how to use the controllers for that specific action and the task to perform.
+1. First, the module shows the instructions on how to use the controllers for that specific action and the task to perform.

 ![Instructions](https://user-images.githubusercontent.com/90038097/176796116-4e752803-0fa2-4402-a3ae-d59f0f0d8813.png)

-Then, the user performs the task.
+1. Then, the user performs the task.

 ![part1-fly](https://user-images.githubusercontent.com/90038097/176720297-e1098bcd-1c5f-4b84-ba09-055b7855993a.gif)

-When the target is reached, the user sees a message indicating “Success”.
+1. When the target is reached, the user sees a message indicating “Success”.

-Next steps:
+__Next steps__:

 1. Include more tasks to cover all the possible actions performed with the controllers.
 1. When the in-VR widget is ready, the instructions and messages will be shown there.